websemantics/placeholder-plugin/README.md

 # Placeholder Plugin

-This plugin provides a quick and simple way for crystal-clear image placeholders using SVG.
+This plugin provides a quick and simple way for generating crystal-clear image placeholders using SVG.

 Use `{{ placeholder()}}` to generate an image placeholder (100 x 100) by default.